andaley/homesoon/README.md

 ### Hackbright Academy Final Project, Summer 2015
 HomeSoon helps renters find housing within a reasonable commute distance.
 By seeding data from Craigslist, HomeSoon lets users search for a new apartment according to their budget, method of transportation, and desired distance from work.
 HomeSoon uses the Google Maps API to display a user's search results, where they can view further details such as an image, how the price compares to the average rent of their search, and most importantly, how long it would take to get to work from that location.
 Additionally, HomeSoon uses Chart.js to provide interactive charts helping users analyze their search.

+HomeSoon was built by Noelle Daley over the course of 3 and half weeks as part of the [Hackbright Academy](http://www.hackbrightacademy.com/) Summer 2015 fellowship.

 ### Contents
 Technology Stack